Answered By: E-library Team Last Updated: 16 Feb, 2018 Views: 9358

 These instructions are for Mac users with Word 2011 or Word 2008, and legacy RefWorks 2.0.
-Write-N-Cite 4.4.1410 is installed on Word as a floating toolbar labelled ProQuest (or RefWorks).
+Write-N-Cite version 4 (WNC4) is installed on Word as a floating toolbar labelled ProQuest (or RefWorks).

 Please note that Java is a pre-requisite.
-It must be installed before Write-N-Cite 4 (WNC4).
+It must be installed before WNC4.

 VSTOR 2010 is not required on a Mac - it is only required by Windows users.

-Note also that Write-N-Cite 4 is not compatible with Word 2016 - see the Troubleshooting section below on switching to new RefWorks 3.0 and the RefWorks Citation Manager (at the moment this does not include the Harvard (Brunel University 2013/14) output style, hence we are still maintaining legacy RefWorks 2.0 as our main offer at this time).
+Note also that Write-N-Cite 4 is not compatible with Word 2016 - see the Troubleshooting section and separate links on installation below on RefWorks Citation Manager (note also that this Word add-on does not include the Harvard (Brunel University) output style, you should choose Harvard - Cite Them Right instead).

 - Before you begin, upgrade to the latest version of Word 2011 for Mac (you may install Word 2016 from our Microsoft Office 365 offer too but, for compatibility reasons, please keep Word 2011)